samhuk/exhibitor/src/api/README.md

-This directory contains the javascript API, i.e. the functions that users will reference in their codebase like `exhibit()`.
+This directory contains the Javascript API, i.e. the functions that users will reference in their codebase like `exhibit()`.